randaboshamleh/AI-Task-Manager/README.md

 - `backend/users.db.json`

 These files are ignored by Git because they contain local app data.
 The server creates them automatically when needed.

-## Notes

-- This project is designed for learning, portfolio use, and small local demos.
-- Passwords are currently stored in plain text in the local JSON file.
-For production, use password hashing and a real database.
-- The AI features are rule-based and local, not connected to an external AI service yet.

-## Future Improvements

-- Connect AI features to an LLM API
-- Add password hashing
-- Store tasks per user
-- Add categories or labels
-- Add reminders and notifications
-- Add calendar view
-- Add deployment configuration